HuiXu-RS/Satellite-Infrared-Sounder-Spectrum-Conversion/README.md

 # Satellite-Infrared-Sounder-Spectrum-Conversion
 The spectrum conversion between IASI, CrIS, and AIRS.
-(Will be uploaded soon)